ivanmgt/Time-Series-Forecasting-of-ECAL-Crystal-Calibration-with-LSTM/README.md

 ## Results

-Models are evaluated using **MAPE** (Mean Absolute Percentage Error) for single-crystal tasks and **WMAPE** (Weighted MAPE, weighted by number of measurements per crystal) for ring-level evaluation.
+Models are evaluated using **MAPE** (Mean Absolute Percentage Error) for single-crystal tasks and **WMAPE** (Weighted MAPE, weighted by number of measurements per crystal, as shown in the [Metrics](cabiar) section ) for ring-level evaluation.
 All results are reported on 2017 test data, trained on 2016.

-### Single-Crystal Models (Crystal 30600, Anillo 1)
+### Single-Crystal Models in Ring 1

 | Model | Avg. improvement over Naive Baseline at H=96 |
 |---|---|